rileythomp/jeopardy/README.md

   - Play with or without penalties for incorrect answers
   - Play in public or private games

+- In-game chat

+- Allows for players to pause the game

+- Handles players disconnecting and rejoining the game

+- Leaderboards

+  - By % correct answers
+  - By win %
+  - By # of wins
+  - By # of games
+  - By total points (all-time)
+  - By correct answers (all-time)
+  - By total points (1 game)
+  - By correct answers (1 game)

 - Game analytics

   - Total number of games played
   - Average score after each round
   - Buzz-in rate for each round
   - Correctness rate for each round

-- In-game chat

-- Allows for players to pause the game

-- Handles players disconnecting and rejoining the game

 ### Development